CBuchan5/CV/README.md

 ## Charlotte Buchan

-A Software Developer who recently graduated from Makers Academy, I am trained in both front end and back end development; a full stack developer.
-I previously worked in Graphic Design and Animation, however I realised I needed to try something new and add a new string to my bow.
+A Software Developer and recent Makers graduate, I previously worked in Graphic Design and Animation.
+I entered the tech industry to add a new string to my bow.
+Knowing that the industry constantly evolves and changes and being a lover of solving problems in a creative way, I would love to be able to combine my skills to create tech which will have great impact on peoples’ lives.

 ## Projects